Ahhh Queensland. Home to the deadliest animals in the world, hot pink slugs and where even hail can kill you.

 Day 5: Lochern National Parks (1 hour 40 minutes)

 Spending a day in Lochern National Parks is super worth it.
-The National Park has 20 km of Thomson River frontage.
+The National Park in Australia has 20 km of Thomson River frontage.

 Here, we’ll find lots of species from coolibahs, cockatoos, parrots to a new type of turtles, Emmott’s short-necked turtle.
 Oh, and if we’re lucky, we may come across black-headed python across the road.
 Cute.